Refinitiv/refinitiv-ui/documents/src/pages/build-element/state-management.md

 x> Do not design the element to have both `data` property and `config` property.
 Also, avoid to have data in the configuration object.
 This can lead to confusion.

 ## State management

-How state is managed, depends on the element type being built.
+State management is property management handled under [Lit's update cycle](https://lit.dev/docs/components/lifecycle/#reactive-update-cycle).
+It can use other utilities to serve different purposes depends on the element type being built.
 Below are examples of how state should be managed across these different types.

 ### Using Properties

 Basic elements are comparable to native inbuilt elements in the browser.
 Managing state in this case is as simple as storing data as properties.